 Especially in the EU, there has been increased attention to privacy and data protection issues with the potential to directly affect our business.
-The GDPR, which went into effect on May 25, 2018 and imposes penalties of up to 4% of annual worldwide turnover, and related implementing laws in individual EU Member States govern the collection and use of personal health data and other personal data in the EU.
+The GDPR, which went into effect on May 25, 2018, imposes penalties of up to EUR 20 million (approx. \$24 million) or 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher.
 The GDPR increased responsibility and liability in relation to personal data that we process.
-It also imposes a number of strict obligations and restrictions on the ability to process (processing includes collection, analysis and transfer of) personal data of individuals within the EU and in the EEA, including health data from clinical trials and adverse event reporting.
-The GDPR also includes requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals prior to processing their personal data or personal health data, notification of data processing obligations to the national data protection authorities, and the security and confidentiality of the personal data.
-EU Member States may also impose additional requirements in relation to the health, genetic and biometric data through their national implementing legislation.
+It also imposes a number of strict obligations and restrictions on the ability to process (processing includes collection, analysis and transfer of) personal data of individuals, in particular with respect to health data from clinical trials and adverse event reporting.
+The GDPR includes requirements relating to the legal basis of the processing (such as consent of the individuals to whom the personal data relates), the information provided to the individuals prior to processing their personal data, the notification obligations to the national data protection authorities, and the security and confidentiality of the personal data.
+EU Member States may also impose additional requirements in relation to the health, genetic and biometric data through their national legislation.
+In addition, the GDPR imposes specific restrictions on the transfer of personal data to countries outside of the EU that are not considered by the European Commission as providing an adequate level of data protection (including the United States).
+Appropriate safeguards are required to enable such transfers.
+Among the appropriate safeguards that can be used, the data exporter may use the standard contractual clauses ("SCCs").
+When relying on SCCs, the data exporters are also required to conduct a transfer risk assessment to verify if anything in the law and/or practices of the third country may impinge on the effectiveness of the SCCs in the context of the transfer at stake and, if so, to identify and adopt supplementary measures that are necessary to bring the level of protection of the data transferred to the EU standard of essential equivalence.
+Where no supplementary measure is suitable, the data exporter should avoid, suspend or terminate the transfer.